StephenWhittington/rugby-world-xv/README.md

 * **Heroku**:[https://rugby-world-xv.herokuapp.com/](https://rugby-world-xv.herokuapp.com/)

+    * First I created a new app and named it and set the region.

-    * I logged into heroku via git with "heroku login" and deployed using the "git push heroku master" command which then pushed the code from the local repository master branch to my heroku remote.
+    * Then I logged into heroku via git with "heroku login" and connected git to the new app location using git remote.

+    * I then created a requirements.txt and Procfile:

+        * 'sudo pip3 freeze > requirements.txt'
+        * 'echo web: python3 app.py > Procfile'

+    * Then added all my project files using 'git add .' and commited with 'git commit -am "make it better"'

+    * The project was then pushed using 'git push heroku master' and scaled the app dynos using 'heroku ps:scale web=1'.

-    * I then went to settings clicked on Config Vars and added my IP and PORT.
+    * I then went to Heroku settings clicked on Config Vars and added my IP and PORT.

-    * I then did the same with my **MONGO URI and SECRET KEY** which are linked and hidden with a .env file in my repository.
+    * I then did the same with my **MONGO URI and SECRET KEY** which are linked and hidden with a '.env' file in my repository.

 I can confirm that there are no differences from the deployed and the development version.